 Using macaroni instead of traditional spaghetti noodles might be seen as heresy by some, but I can promise you that once you try it all those thoughts will be forgotten.

 This is yet another recipe that is so simple to prepare in the field it might become a regular staple on your outings.
-Check out our spaghetti dutch oven recipe.
+Check out this spaghetti dutch oven recipe.

 Probably the most iconic picture of dutch ovens that the average American has in mind is that of tired, trail-weary cowboys huddling around a roaring fire waiting on their dinner that is cooking in the aforementioned oven.